 Marriage is for the good of the individuals and of society as a whole.
 Thus, it is part of the order of God’s Creation for all humanity.
-However, between a baptised man and woman, the institution of marriage was raised by Christ the Lord to the level of a sacrament.
+The institution of marriage was raised by Christ the Lord to the level of a sacrament.
 That means it is an action of Jesus Himself and in marriage we receive His grace to live out our married and family lives.

 The Purposes of Marriage

 There are two purposes of marriage: the mutual welfare and support of the couple, and the procreation and upbringing of children.
 To be a valid marriage, the couple cannot deliberately exclude either of these purposes.
 Marriage is about love – you must be certain that is the man/woman whom you want to spend the rest of your life with.
 Marriage is also about openness to receiving children as a gift from God.
 The physical relationship between a couple is something beautiful and precious – but to be reserved for marriage so children can be brought up in a loving and stable home.
 The Church’s teaching about sexuality and fertility is based on self-control, generosity, and mutual respect; it is life-enhancing and for our own happiness.
 Yet it is often misunderstood and seldom taught as it ought to be.
 Useful links giving further information include :